A Quick Guide To Efficient Content Approval Workflows

 With an automated content approval workflow, teams can ensure that everything gets created and signed off on in time.

 In a 2018 study conducted by Content Marketing Institute surveying enterprises and SMBs, only 42% of respondents reported having content workflows.
 This means a whopping 58% operate sans workflows.

-The survey also revealed that content production workflow featured in the top 3 anticipated challenges for 2018 according to 47% respondents.
+The survey also revealed that content production workflow featured in the top 3 anticipated challenges for 2018 according to 47% of respondents.

 Additionally, 48% of companies also felt that they were novices when it came to employing automation to manage content across the organization.

 Not all businesses that have content approval workflows in place get it right either.
 Some of the common mistakes in setting up content approval workflows include the following:

 - Workflows don’t make space for iterations and are too rigid

 - Forms don’t contain adequate fields to create precise briefs